Low dose Naltrexone (LDN)

 VI.
 Dosage and Administration Guidelines

-The amount of LDN usually varies between 1.5 mg to 4.5 mg, adjusted based on the individuals health condition and how they respond to treatment.
+The amount of LDN usually varies between 1.5 mg and 4.5 mg, adjusted based on the patients condition and how they respond to treatment.

 Methods of Administration

 LDN can be taken by mouth in the form of capsules or liquid.
-Applied topically for specific conditions offering various options, for treatment approaches.
+Applied topically for specific conditions offering options for how to manage it.

 Adjustments for Specific Patient Groups